 Students also complete a web-based community medicine course with UWSOM mentors.

-- They learn about the social determinants of health.
+- Learning about the social determinants of health.

 AHECWW recruits physician preceptors working in rural and urban-underserved communities throughout western Washington during the winter.
 Medical students are matched with participating sites during the spring, and summer rotations begin in late June.
 Contact AHECWW for more information on how to become a preceptor: info@AHECWW.org.